 - Alteration of the color of the iris

-- Rheumatoid arthritis, psoriasis and other autoimmune disorders.
+- Juvenile arthritis, psoriasis and other autoimmune disorders, such as rheumatoid arthritis

-- AIDS/HIV and other diseases which weaken the immune system.
+- AIDS/HIV and other diseases that weaken the immune system

-- Some infections, including brucellosis, herpes simplex, herpes zoster, leptospirosis, lyme disease, syphilis, toxocariasis, toxoplasmosis, or tuberculosis.
-Uveitis may be a normal immune response to fight an infection inside the eye.
+Uveitis may occur as a normal immune response to fight an infection inside the eye.

 The doctor may also order blood tests and x-rays.

-What is the treatment for uveitis?Doctors say that the outlook (prognosis) for a patient with uveitis is usually good if they receive proper and prompt treatment.
-If not, there is a risk of cataracts, glaucoma, band keratopathy, retinal edema, and even permanent vision loss.
+A patient with uveitis who receives prompt and appropriate treatment will usually recover.
+Without treatment, there is a risk of cataracts, glaucoma, band keratopathy, retinal edema, and permanent vision loss.

-- Corticosteroids.
-This steroid medication may be given as eye drops (prednisolone acetate), tablets or by intraocularly (injection into the eye).
+Corticosteroid medications are sometimes given as well, in the form of eye drops (prednisolone acetate), tablets, or as an injection into the eye.
 Steroids are effective in treating inflammation.
-Before giving corticosteroids, it is important rule out corneal ulcers by Florescence Dye test.
+Before giving corticosteroids, it is important rule out corneal ulcers by using a florescence dye test.

-- Mydriatic eye drops, such as atropine or cyclopentolate.
-They dilate the pupil and help the eye to heal.
-This medication also helps with eye pain.
-It will also stop the pupil from sticking to the lens.
-The patient may experience blurred vision and become overly sensitive to light (photophobia).
+Mydriatic eye drops, such as atropine or cyclopentolate, dilate the pupil and help the eye to heal.
+It also helps with eye pain and stops the pupil from sticking to the lens.
+There may be blurred vision and unusual sensitivity to light, known as photophobia.

 - Macular edema